-Surgical sperm retrieval may be recommended for men who have no sperm or very few sperm in their semen, or where there are complications with a natural semen delivery.
+Surgical sperm retrieval may be recommended when there is no sperm or very few sperm in the semen, or where there are complications with a natural semen delivery.

 Want to know if this is for you?
 You can talk to one of our fertility experts.